Sejal135/Text-Augmentation-using-LLMs/README.md

 # Text Augmentation Using Large Language Models (LLMs)

 ## Introduction
-This project explores the potential of leveraging Large Language Models (LLMs) such as GPT-2 to augment text data for handling class imbalance in text classification tasks.
+This project explores the potential of leveraging Large Language Models (LLMs) such as Meta's llama 3b 70b to augment text data for handling class imbalance in text classification tasks.
 Using the AG News dataset, class imbalances were deliberately introduced to evaluate how LLM-based text augmentation compares against traditional methods like SMOTE in improving model performance.

 ## Table of Contents
 1. [Introduction](#introduction)